Qiskit/platypus/scripts/content_checks/README.md

   textbook` that are not in `Qiskit/platypus` and makes a GitHub issue for it.

+- `nb_autorun.py`: Script to run all the notebooks.
+Will report any errors, and will replace outputs if you pass `--write` option.

 - `tools.py`: Shared logic (e.g. argument parsing) used by scripts in this folder.